 Again, examine the cost of living if you are changing locations.
-Do not get too hung up on the overall numbers; instead, determine how far a dollar goes in the new location you are considering.
+Do not get too hung up on the overall numbers, but instead think of how far a dollar goes in the new location you are considering.

 Is the firm itself financially stable?